 ***The application for the 2019 Clarkston Scholars Program is officially closed.
 Check back in the fall for information on the 2020 Clarkston Scholars program***Apply Now

 Each year, the Clarkston Scholars Program provides one sophomore attending a four-year college or university undergraduate program in Pennsylvania, majoring in a life sciences related field of study, a $10,000 scholarship award ($5,000 per year for junior and senior year).
 In addition, the Clarkston Scholar will receive exposure to the life sciences industry through mentoring with Clarkston Consulting and participation in Life Sciences Pennsylvania (LSPA) events over the course of the two-year scholarship award period.

-Since the Clarkston Scholars Program began in 2011, six students have been awarded the scholarship:
+Since the Clarkston Scholars Program began in 2011, seven students have been awarded the scholarship:

 - Alexander Brown, Lehigh University, Bioengineering Program, class of 2014;